Chapter 1: Roused

 He removed all of the stiff connections still trying to recall anything besides his training but nothing was coming to mind.
 It was as though his memories were sentient, purposely eluding him, hiding deep within the recesses of his mind, just out of the reach of recovery.

-Well at least my name's not Corporal Butkiss or Lipshitz
+Well, at least my name's not Corporal Butkiss or Lipshitz.

 Pocketing the photo, Bower studied himself.
 Unsurprisingly, no memories stirred in the soup of his mind.
 His sandy hair was overgrown, his beard shaggy and matted.
 His skin was mottled red and blotches of the cryogenic membrane still clung to him in patches.
 Bloodshot, tortured and exhausted eyes stared back at him.
-He looked homeless and he did not recognized the face staring back at him.
-What he was able to ascertain was he that he needed to shower, shave and trim his hair so that he was once again compliant with Military Regulations.
+He looked beat down and he did not recognized the face staring back at him.
+What he was able to ascertain was he that he desperately needed to shower, shave and trim his hair so that he was once again compliant with Military Regulations.

-He clicked open the electric door control panel to make sure all the wiring was correct and it looked pristine.
+Bower clicked open the electric door control panel to make sure all the wiring was correct and it looked pristine.
 There was a lot of dust but the wires all had good contact.
 The power must have been switched off.

 Too many scary movies I guess.

 He had a lot of questions and no answers.
 He paced for a bit vainly attempting to form some sort of plan.
-It was as though he had lost some of his brain cells in the cryopod.
+It was as though he had lost some of his brain cells while frozen in the cryopod.

 Was that possible?

 Shaking his head, he convinced himself that pondering about the effects of cryogenics on the brain was the last thing he needed to be worrying about at the moment.